 4. Rangers patrol the trails regularly in case of emergency.

-6. There are picnic tables and benches situated on the trails for breaks.
+6. There are picnic tables and benches on the trails for breaks.

-We were drawn to this area because we were scouting out places to bring our grown children and grandkids.
-There is a campground located at the one of the trail heads, too.
-Horseback riding is available on separate trails, and hikers have there own trails, as well.
-And with Silver Springs near by, kayaking, canoeing, and boating are also available options.
-Plenty of variety for family fun.
+We were drawn to this area because we were scouting places to bring our grown children and grandkids.
+A campground is located at one of the trailheads, too.
+Horseback riding is available on separate trails, and hikers have their own paths, as well.
+And with Silver Springs nearby, kayaking, canoeing, and boating are also available—plenty of variety for family fun.